dnguyen800/dnguyen800.github.io/_posts/2019-06-03-presence-sensor.md

 ## What you need to know

 Presence detection is the ability to detect whether someone is in or out of a specified area, like home, at work, or school.
-Detection can be simple binary state (home/away) or complex (exact GPS coordinates) and usually relies on a mobile app or physical device—like a Tile tracker—to determine your location.
+Presence can be represented as a binary state (home/away) or  as GPS coordinates and usually relies on a mobile app or physical device—like a Tile tracker—to determine your location.
 I mainly use device trackers as another data point to enhance automations (e.g. if I arrive at home and open the door, then turn on the lights), and in a few scenarios, to unlock and lock doors.
-To me, a reliable device tracker is one that can detect when I am arriving home, right before I reach the door.
+To me, a reliable device tracker is one that can detect when I am arriving home, unlock the door right before I reach the door.

-It took some time to find a capable presence sensor that was timely enough to update before reaching the front door, but it exists!
+I haven't found the perfect presence sensor--yet.
+I want a non-intrusive ~.

 ### Considerations before adding a presence sensor